Annette Bear-Crawford: Death and legacy

-In November 1898, after a farewell evening at the Prahran Town Hall, she left for England to attend the Women's International Conference.
-Her husband joined her in London only three weeks before she died of pneumonia, on 7 June 1899, aged 46.
-On 4 July a memorial service was held in St Paul's Cathedral, Melbourne; in 1902 a statue was unveiled in London to her memory and, in tribute to her work in England and Australia, her English friends placed a bronze plaque on the wall of Christ Church, South Yarra.
+Bear-Crawford was farewelled in November 1898 at the Prahran Town Hall, and sailed to England to attend the Women's International Conference.
+She died in London of acute pneumonia, on 7 June 1899, aged 46.
+A memorial service was held in St Paul's Cathedral, Melbourne on 4 July at which tribute was made to the "philanthropic and self-sacrificing work carried on throughout her life".

+A special non-denominational service for women workers was held at Christ Church, South Yarra on 9 February 1902 at which a bronze plaque was unveiled to her memory in tribute to her work in England and Australia.

 In 2007 Bear-Crawford was inducted to the Victorian Honour Roll of Women.